 For either the centralized or distributed case, we assume that there are n modules called moving parts, n modules called operators, plus some modules comprising the computer system.
-The actions of the complete system, exclusive of any internal actions of the computer system, are REQUEST(i), GRANT(i) and FINISH(i), for $0 \le i \le n-1$.
-Each operator(i) has input action GRANT(i) and output action REQUEST(i).
-Each movingpart(i) has input action GRANT(i) and output action REQUEST(i).
+The actions of the complete system, exclusive of any internal actions of the computer system, are REQUEST(i), GRANT(i) and FINISH(i), for $0 \le i \le n - 1$.
+Each operator(i) has input action GRANT(i) and output action FINISH(i).
+The computer system has input actions REQUEST(i).
 The computer system has input actions REQUEST(i) for all i and output actions GRANT(i) for all i.
 See Figure 1.